yangz9697/Image-Annotation-Tool/README.md

 # Unit Testing Plan
 1. Rendering: Check the rendering of each component including image and canvas.
-2. Component Communication:
-   1. between Toolbar and Annotator.
+2. Component Communication: for example, between Toolbar and Annotator.
-3. Exceptions:
-   1. loading error or empty image data.
+3. Exceptions: loading error or empty image data.
-4. Functionality
-   1. image scaling.
-   2. undo, rotate.
+4. Functionality: image scaling, undo, rotate.